carlosclavijo/100-days-of-code/log.md

 ### Day 12: October 2, 2025

 **Today's Progress**:
-Abstractions and ValueObjects test added
+Abstractions and ValueObjects test added.

-**Thoughts:** There's a lot of functions inside the testing.T library, speccialy in the assets
+**Thoughts:** There's a lot of functions inside the testing.T library, speccialy in the assets.

 **Links to work:**
 [Stream 1](https://youtube.com/live/ziI-xod-VWs)